Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Add calllog API doc
 -   Refactor BubblesService::deleteBubble to not close the Bubble before the delete
 -   Add a BubblesService::closeAndDeleteBubble method to close and delete a Bubble (Previous behaviour of deleteBubble).
+-   Add guestMode property in Contact class : Indicated a user embedded in a chat or conference room, as guest, with limited rights until he finalizes his registration.
+-   Add openInviteId property in Contact class : The open invite ID of the user.

 ### SDK for Node.JS 1.55 - April 2019